2010s in music: Rock

 Alternative rock had experienced a modest presence in the United Kingdom singles chart during the 2010s, mostly from artists originating in the previous decade, including Kasabian, Arctic Monkeys, Gorillaz, Coldplay, The Wombats, Muse, Mumford & Sons, and Snow Patrol.
 Bands like Two Door Cinema Club, Foals, and Bombay Bicycle Club, which emerged in the late 2000s, had succeeded in the album chart.
 The genre had had a stronger presence album-wise, with acts such as The 1975, Bastille, alt-J, and The Vaccines enjoying success.
 Bastille had scored two number 2 singles on the UK chart, with their sound bordering on mainstream pop music in the charts.
 Royal Blood was the first band formed during the decade to win a Brit Award for the best British group in 2014, only one year after forming.
 Royal Blood's sound is similar to 2000s garage rock, and they received positive reviews upon the release of their debut album.

-European rock had also seen the return of successful instrumentalists from the past.
+European rock had also seen the return of successful artists from the past.
 David Bowie-in particular had two UK number 1 albums—The Next Day and Blackstar.
 Upon its release, The Next Day (2013) became Bowie's most successful album in 30 years, followed by Blackstar (2016).

 Acts, including Tribes, White Lies, The Maccabees, Miles Kane and Hard-Fi, had also witnessed success, mostly exclusive to the album chart.

 Heavy metal and hard rock had been seeing a relatively increased presence in the UK albums chart, thanks to releases by Bullet For My Valentine and Enter Shikari.
 Many new British heavy metal bands are seeing worldwide success after years of American dominance, primarily Bring Me the Horizon and Asking Alexandria, although the latter entirely moved to the U.S. in 2009.
 There was also a resurgence of the German metal scene from the 1980s to achieve commercial success during the 2010s, with bands like Accept and Kreator achieving their first number one albums on the German charts.

 A grassroots punk scene continued in the UK, mainly built around the hub of the annual Rebellion Festival in Blackpool.
 The 2010s saw a particular profusion of younger female or female-fronted bands affiliated to the punk scene.

 In northern Europe, especially Sweden, 1980s glam metal had seen something of a revival from acts like Hardcore Superstar, Crazy Lixx, Crashdïet, H.E.A.T, and Reckless Love.
 Sweden's Sabaton had also been successful, as had the Finnish symphonic metal band Nightwish.

 In eastern Europe, acts like Repetitor, Vizija, Bernays Propaganda, ZAA and Artan Lili become successful with their experimenting in the music.